vlovell24/Dandy-Drinks/README.md

 ### :question: Why?
 I created this as a beginner lesson in accessing api's, retrieving data and making a fully dynamic desktop application with Python and Tkinter.
-Plus...it has a super cool gif that I embedded into the home page.
-Gif's are neat, and it makes the application feel more webby.

 ### Lets's Begin:

-The application opens to a 'home page' screen with and animated, scrolling GIF at the top, and four buttons at the bottom of the page labeled as:
+The application opens to a 'home page' screen with a banner image near the top of the page, and four buttons at the bottom of the page labeled as:
 - :mag: Search By Drink Categories
 - :mag: Select Random